Kong/terraform-provider-konnect/docs/resources/gateway_plugin_oauth2_introspection.md

 - `anonymous` (String) An optional string (consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 If empty (default null), the request fails with an authentication failure `4xx`.
 Note that this value must refer to the consumer `id` or `username` attribute, and **not** its `custom_id`.
 Default: ""
 - `consumer_by` (String) A string indicating whether to associate OAuth2 `username` or `client_id` with the consumer's username.
 OAuth2 `username` is mapped to a consumer's `username` field, while an OAuth2 `client_id` maps to a consumer's `custom_id`.
 Default: "username"; must be one of ["client_id", "username"]
 - `custom_claims_forward` (List of String) A list of custom claims to be forwarded from the introspection response to the upstream request.
 Claims are forwarded in headers with prefix `X-Credential-{claim-name}`.
+Default: []
 - `custom_introspection_headers` (Map of String) A list of custom headers to be added in the introspection request.
 - `hide_credentials` (Boolean) An optional boolean value telling the plugin to hide the credential to the upstream API server.
 It will be removed by Kong before proxying the request.
 Default: false
 - `introspect_request` (Boolean) A boolean indicating whether to forward information about the current downstream request to the introspect endpoint.
 If true, headers `X-Request-Path` and `X-Request-Http-Method` will be inserted into the introspect request.
 Default: false